Best list ยท AI Writing Assistants

 Cost per episode

-We calculated total cost per episode for a podcaster doing 4 episodes/month, including any required upgrades for export features.
+We calculated total cost per episode for a podcaster publishing 4 episodes/month, including any required plan upgrades.

 Find your fit

-Best for podcasters who write blog posts from every episode
+Best for podcasters who publish blog posts from every episode

-Podcasters spend more time on post-production than on recording.
-Transcription, show notes, social clips, and repurposing episodes into blog posts can eat 4-8 hours per episode without good tooling.
-According to Edison Research's 2025 Podcast Industry Report, the average independent podcaster now publishes 1.4 episodes per week - a cadence only sustainable with AI assistance on the back end.
+Podcasters spend more time on post-production writing than on recording.
+Turning one episode into a blog post, show notes, social snippets, email newsletter, and episode title variations can take 4-6 hours per episode without the right tools.
+According to Edison Research's 2025 Podcast Industry Report, the average independent podcaster now publishes 1.4 episodes per week - a cadence only sustainable with AI assistance on the writing side.
+A 2025 Backlinko AI content study found that 67% of bloggers now publish at least one AI-assisted post per week, and average production time dropped 32% when AI is in the workflow.

 Scroll to read each review